DNS Server and Query Types Explained

 Let us take an example.

-Because of the physical distance, computers located in Japan office take more time to send and receive recursive queries to and from the caching-only DNS server than the computers located in the USA office.
-Since they spent more time resolving names, they work slower than the computer located in the USA office.
+Suppose a company has its main office in the USA and a branch office in Japan.
+It uses a single caching-only DNS server for both offices.
+The caching-only server is in the USA office.
+With this setup, due to the physical distance, computers in the Japan office need more time to resolve DNS queries than in the USA office.
+Since they spent more time resolving names, they work slower than the computers in the USA office.

-Once a forwarding DNS server is implemented, the Japan office's computers do not need to communicate with the caching-only DNS server located in the USA.
+After this setup, computers in the Japan office do not need to communicate with the caching-only DNS server located in the USA.
 They send recursive queries to the forwarding DNS server.
 The forwarding DNS server forwards them to the caching-only DNS server.
 The caching-only DNS server resolves queries and replies to the forwarding DNS server.
 The forwarding DNS server saves answers in the cache.
 It uses that cache to resolve further queries.
+It reduces the time the Japan office's computers need to resolve queries.

 Differences between a forwarding DNS server and a caching-only DNS server

-- A caching-only DNS server resolves queries while a forwarding DNS server does not resolve queries.
+• A caching-only DNS server resolves queries, while a forwarding DNS server does not resolve queries.

-- In the name resolution process, a caching-only DNS server performs two tasks; resolving queries and caching the result while a forwarding DNS performs only one task; caching the result.
+• In the name resolution process, a caching-only DNS server performs two tasks: resolving queries and caching the result, while a forwarding DNS performs only one task: caching the result.

-- A forwarding DNS server does not resolve queries.
+• A forwarding DNS server does not resolve queries.
 It forwards them to the caching-only DNS server.
 A caching-only server resolves queries.
 It does not forward them to the next DSN server.

-- A forwarding DNS server uses only recursive queries.
+• A forwarding DNS server uses only recursive queries.
 A caching-only DSN server uses both recursive and non-recursive queries.

 Similarities between a forwarding DNS server and a caching-only DNS server

-- Both accept recursive queries.
+• Both accept recursive queries.

-- Both don't save any zone files.
+• Both do not save any zone files.

-- Both cache the results.
+• Both cache the results.

 Authoritative-only DNS server

-An authoritative-only DNS server performs the following tasks.- It saves zone files for domains.
+An authoritative-only DNS server performs the following tasks.

-- It saves a list of referral DNS servers.
+• It saves a list of referral DNS servers.

-- It accepts non-recursive queries.
+• It accepts non-recursive queries.

-- For each request, it checks zone files.
+• For each request, it checks zone files.

-- If the referral list contains the IP addresses of one or more DNS servers, it provides that list to the requester.
+• If the referral list contains the IP addresses of one or more DNS servers, it provides that list to the requester.
 The requester can contact them to resolve the query.

-- If the authoritative DNS server has the requested information in its zone files, it receives the answer to the query.
+• If the authoritative DNS server has the requested information in its zone files, it receives the answer to the query.

-- If the authoritative DNS server does not have the requested information in its zone files but has addresses of the next authoritative servers in the referral list, it receives that referral list.
+• If the authoritative DNS server does not have the requested information in its zone files but has addresses of the next-level authoritative servers in the referral list, it receives that referral list.

 Characteristics and advantages of an authoritative-only DNS server

-- It does not accept recursive queries.
+• It does not accept recursive queries.
 It accepts only non-recursive queries.

-- It uses locally stored zone files to answer non-recursive queries.
+• It uses locally stored zone files to answer non-recursive queries.

 Primary and secondary DNS servers

 Authoritative-only DNS servers are critical for the network.
 They store zone files and referral links.
-If an authoritative server fails, all domains whose zone files and referral links are saved on it become inaccessible.
+If an authoritative server fails, all domains whose zone files and referral links are on it become inaccessible.
 Because of this, administrators always configure a backup server for each authoritative server.

 Differences between primary and secondary DNS servers